This story by Natalie Grace is a runner-up in the 2016 Winter Writing Contest. You can find all the Winter Writing Contest stories here.

-Natalie Lawrence is a sophomore at DePaul University.
+Natalie Grace is a sophomore at DePaul University.
 She grew up in the Chicago suburbs and has loved writing since she was five years old.
 She works to tell important stories through writing as well as theatre.
 After graduation, she hopes to work at a nonprofit theatre company.

 Cora warmed herself by the embers of the fireplace in the foyer.
 She watched bits of paper, engulfed in flames, float up into the chimney.
 They reminded her of moths, flying too close to the fire.
 Her debut with the corps de ballet was tomorrow, and the thought of performing on the stage, surrounded by the orange glow of the gas lamps filled her with avidity.